ameen-a/Stock-Predictor-9000/README.md

 ## TODO:

 - Refactor code using OOP (this project was completed before any OOP understanding)
-- Port to a more modern Python GUI frameworks (PyQT
+- Port to a more modern Python GUI framework, such as PyQT
 - Allow the user to apply a selection of contemplorary ML algorithms to existing data and compare their performance